 Perfect Master (Sultanul Awliya)

-In the contemporary world, amidst the bubbling, booming and bursting of the particles, rays and waves of ultra violet and infra red phenomena of the universal cosmic life there exists a solitary figure Sulthanul Awliya, Sheik Mehmet Adil Haqqani the leader of the Naqshabandi Haqqani order of the Sufi whirlwind.
-He represents not the person in himself but the presence of the whole and everything that constitutes the phenomena that exists.
+The perfect Master represents not the person in himself, but the presence of the whole and everything that constitutes the phenomena that exists.
 He is alone but not lonely as the existence itself inseparably and inalienably from the whole and everything.
-Aloneness is unique and cannot be compared with anything as nothing else exist Loneliness is the pathetic physical expression and exhibition of personalities who suffer the duality of the consciousness.
+Aloneness is unique and cannot be compared with anything as nothing else exist Loneliness is the pathetic physical expression, and exhibition of personalities who suffer the duality of the consciousness.

 This dual consciousness, springs from the consciousness of the self and the unavoidable importance given by the self to it self.